ArrogantGao/Personal_Materials/defense/main.typ

 )

-== Quasi-2D systems
+== Quasi-2D charged systems

 #timecounter(1)

-Quasi-2D systems @mazars2011long are at the macroscopic scale in $x y$, but microscopic in $z$, so that are always modeled as doubly periodic in numerical simulations.
+Quasi-2D systems @mazars2011long are at the macroscopic scale in $x y$, but microscopic in $z$, which are widely exist in nature and engineering, for example, cell membranes and electrolyte near surfaces.

-Q2D systems are widely exist in nature and engineering, for example, cell membranes and electrolyte near surfaces.
+Quasi-2D systems are always modeled as doubly periodic in numerical simulations.

 #figure(
   image("figs/Q2D.png", width: 400pt),